• Skip to primary navigation

 Wooden Table Set with a Vegan Burrito Bowl, Water Glass, Skillet, and Bunch of Cilantro

-What You'll Need
+• Ingredients You'll Need

 Vegan Burrito Bowl with Water Glass, Skillet and Bunch of Cilantro in the Background

-• Garlic
+• Onion.

-• Cumin
+• Garlic.

-• Cooked rice
+• Cooked rice.

-• Fresh cilantro and/or scallions
+• Fresh cilantro and/or scallions.

 Cast Iron Skillet Filled with Tofu and Black Bean Burrito Bowl Filling

-Now heat up some oil in a large nonstick skillet.
+• Heat up some oil in a large nonstick skillet.
 Once the oil begins to shimmer, add the tofu cubes in an even layer.
-Let them cook for a few minutes, until they begin to brown, then give them a flip and let them cook a few minutes more, to brown on their other sides.
+Let them cook for a few minutes on each side until they begin to brown.
+Take the tofu out of the skillet and put it on a plate.

-Now heat up a little more oil and add your onion.
+• Heat up a little more oil and add your onion.
 You want the onion to cook until it just begins to brown — 10 minutes or so, giving it a stir every so often.
-Now add your garlic and spices.
-Cook the mixture for just about a minute more, stirring and watching it closely to avoid burning.

-Now add the black beans, tomato sauce, adobo sauce, and hot sauce.
+• Add the black beans, tomato sauce, adobo sauce, and hot sauce.

 Collage Showing Steps 1-4 for Making Vegan Burrito Bowls: Brown Tofu, Brown Onion, Add Garlic and Spices, and Add Black Beans and Sauces

-Give the mixture a stir and bring it up to a simmer.
+• Give the mixture a stir and bring it up to a simmer.
 Let it cook at a low simmer for five minutes or so, just to give the flavors a chance to mellow and the sauce a chance to thicken up.

-Stir the tofu back into the mixture and let everything cook for just a minute or so more, until the tofu is nice and hot.
+• Stir the tofu back into the mixture and let everything cook for just a minute or so more, until the tofu is nice and hot.

 Side By Side Images Showing Steps 5 and 6 for Making Vegan Burrito Bowls: Simmer and Add Tofu